The Difference Between Postpartum Girdles and Belly Wraps - Baby Chick

 Share

-There is a lot of pressure on moms to get their pre-baby body back after having a baby these days, and postpartum girdles (or corsets) are one of the more controversial topics in the world of pregnancy and postpartum care.
-Celebrities like the Kardashians are promoting using corsets after giving birth and praising them as the reason they were able to get back into shape so quickly, but if something seems to good to be true, it often is.
+These days, there’s a lot of pressure on moms to get their pre-baby body back after having a baby.
+Postpartum girdles (or corsets) are one of the more controversial topics in the world of pregnancy and postpartum care.
+Celebrities like the Kardashians are promoting using corsets after giving birth and praising them as the reason they were able to get back into shape so quickly.
+But if something seems too good to be true, it often is.
+So, with the recent trend of postpartum girdles (or corset or waist trainers), lots of moms are wondering: are postpartum girdles bad for you?
+And what’s the difference between postpartum girdles vs. belly wraps?

-In fact, they’re not just bad-they’re terrible.
-I am completely against the idea of using a girdle/corset/waist trainer postpartum, or any time, for that matter.
-But before we get into why postpartum girdles should be avoided, it’s important that one clarification be made . . .
+The fact is: postpartum girdles are not just bad — they’re terrible.1 I am completely against using a girdle/corset/waist trainer postpartum, or any time, for that matter.
+But before we get into why you should avoid postpartum girdles, it’s important to clarify one thing . . .

-The Difference Between a Postpartum Belly Wrap and a Postpartum Girdle, Corset, and Waist Trainer
+Postpartum Belly Wrap vs. Postpartum Girdle, Corset, and Waist Trainer

-However, postpartum girdles, waist trainers, or corsets are completely different.
-Instead of being designed to improve recovery, these type of products are designed for extreme binding that is meant to create an exaggerated hourglass figure.
+However, postpartum girdles, waist trainers, or corsets are entirely different from belly wraps.
+Instead of improving recovery, these products are designed for extreme binding that’s meant to create an exaggerated hourglass figure.

 Why Are Postpartum Girdles Bad for You?

-Many women are being sold belly flatteners without knowing that these pieces are actually leaving you in worse shape than when you started.
-Many celebrities are paid thousands of dollars to wear and promote these girdles, corsets, and waist trainers on social media to their followers.
-But they fail to mention many of the risks associated with such products.
+Tons of women are buying belly flatteners without knowing that these pieces leave you in worse shape than when you started.
+And many celebrities receive thousands of dollars to wear and promote these girdles, corsets, and waist trainers to their followers on social media.
+Although binders and bands have benefits like assisting lax muscles to join together so tissues can heal and approximate, helping to reduce swelling and pain, and providing support and reassurance, some risks are also associated with these products.
+These include:1

 • Compressing your organs